 Divya L. Selvakumar is a registered dietician, nutrition specialist, and founder of Divine Diets.

-Keep scrolling to learn which foods to avoid to lose belly fat along with how to get a flat stomach.
+Keep scrolling to learn which foods to avoid to help with bloating and belly fat.

 Cheese is dense in calories and saturated fat.
 This isn't to say that all dairy is completely off limits (we don't know what we'd do if we had to part ways with mint chocolate chip ice cream)—healthy options like skim milk supply the body with protein and calcium.
 Still, if you're aiming for a slimmer midsection, do as the French do, and stay away from processed, melted cheese, and eat small portions of additive-free cheeses instead.